diegoami/Diplado/README.md

 * Changing minister will not abort a quest you did not start
 * Removed menu option to delegate quest, as this does not seem to work
 * Exiled ladies do not appear in courts
+* The dialog for quest to delivery food shows the right quantity of food

 Some additions: